richardstartin/richardstartin.github.io/_posts/2017-08-18-how-much-algebra-does-c2-know-part-2-distributivity.md

   0x000001f5ca2fa379: vmovd   ebx,xmm7
 ```

-There are two lessons to be learnt here.
-The first is that what you see is not what you get.
-The second is about the correctness of asymptotic analysis.
-If hierarchical cache renders asymptotic analysis bullshit (linear time but cache friendly algorithms can, and do, outperform logarithmic algorithms with cache misses), optimising compilers render the field practically irrelevant.
+There is a lesson to be learnt here: with optimising compilers, what you see is not what you get.